-- Function of the spine: The 24-bone-spine protects the spinal cord and nerve which connects the brain to the rest of the body.
-The spine and nerve system therefore holds the key to your child’s and your health
+5. The function of the spine: The 24-bone-spine protects the spinal cord and nerve which connects the brain to the rest of the body.
+The spine and nerve system, therefore, holds the key to your child’s and your health.

-- Cartilages: Your baby’s spine starts off as fragile membrane and cartilage and after 3 months, they start to turn into bones.
+6. Cartilages: Your baby’s spine starts off as a fragile membrane and cartilage and after 3 months, they start to turn into bones.

-- Your baby’s spine (side view) start as a shape of a C. Over time, 3 curves form and become the shape of an inverted C joined by an S.
+7. Your baby’s spine (side view) starts as a shape of a C. Over time, 3 curves form and become the shape of an inverted C joined by an S.